-The management of information in engineering and construction organisations is facing a challenge due to the ever-increasing volume of information needs.
+The management of information in engineering and construction organisations is facing a challenge due to the ever-increasing volume of information needs to be dealt with.
 This paper addresses the problems of information overload and value in the construction and engineering industries.
-Based on some exploratory studies in major engineering and construction organisations in the UK, major challenges in the current information evaluation practice in these two industries were identified.
-An Information Evaluation Methodology (IEM) is proposed to allow high value information to be more easily retrievable in the future in order to support through-life knowledge and information management (K&IM) practice.
+Based on some exploratory studies on major engineering and construction organisations in the UK, major challenges in the current information evaluation practice in these two industries were identified.
+A through-life Information Evaluation Methodology (IEM) is proposed at the end to allow high value information to be easily retrievable in the future in order to support through-life knowledge and information management (K&IM) practice.